 speaker

 Chairman and Chief Executive Officer

 I mean, of course, in a not as robust, a little more of a slack environment in that regard, it's a little tougher to maintain pricing than it is otherwise.
-You know, having done this for 30 years, it's not new, I think, to anybody and to most everybody on the team.
-So, you know, you do what you got to do.
+Having done this for 30 years, it's not new, I think, to anybody and to most everybody on the team.
+So you do what you got to do.
 You try to differentiate yourself on service.
-You typically got long term relationships with your builders.
-You deal with one another fairly and usually works out OK.
-Yeah,
+You've typically got long-term relationships with your builders.
+You deal with one another fairly.

+speaker